 Gwendolyn Brooks might be less familiar, but she is my favorite woman-poet.
 I think “The Bean Eaters” is her most well-known poem, but be sure to read a bigger sampling of her poems.
 Some are listed in a little blue box on the right column of her biography here.
 Also, if I could have a writer’s portrait half as cool as hers, I’d be very pleased.

-There are SO MANY.
+There are SO MANY (it’s all we read in K-12).
 I’ll just let you read two of my favorite pre-20th century poems:

 “Annabel Lee” by Edgar Allan Poe.
 If Poe’s fiction is overrated, his poetry is seriously underrated.
 This is a master of form.

 “She Walks in Beauty” by George Byron.
-This is just such a lovely poem, without all the sap that drips from some contemporary form poetry.
+This is just such a lovely poem.

 Like I said, there are so many more!
 But that’s why I have a poetry section on this blog.
 I’ll keep adding to it 🙂 In the meantime, here’s a bunch of recommendations from poets themselves.